Hansel12092/Expense-Tracker-Collab-Project/README.md

 # Expense Tracker Collab Project

-- Track expenses program allow user to organize spendings
+- Track expenses program allow users to organize spendings

+- All expenses are shown in a structured way

+- Users can manipulate program easily

 ## Roles and Tasks